asmodeus-p/gesture_order_app/README.txt

    - 👍 Thumbs Up: Mark the selected order as completed
    - ✋ Open Palm: Cancel the selected order
    - 👉 Point: Move to the next order
+   - peace sign: move to the previous order

 2. **UI Features:**
    - Real-time video feed with hand landmarks overlay
    - Orders list with current selection highlighted
    - Status label showing detected gestures and actions
    - Optional buttons for manual order control
+   - API endpoint for mobile web app POST request

 3. **Debounce Mechanism:**
    - Gestures are confirmed only after being detected consistently for 8 frames to avoid flickering.